REAL COST OF SEWERS

 States in letter distributed to whole village, that Olympia Fields will still have “one of the lowest Tax Rates in the entire Chicagoland region” if the referendum passes.
 Click the following link to read his personal letter.

-Olympia Fields Police launching “HALO” program
+Police Department launch “HALO” program

 In addition to HALO, the Police Dept. will be bringing back Bike Patrols to the village.